pgadmin-org/pgadmin4/web/regression/README.md

   'pgadmin4/web/pgadmin/utils/test.py' file.

-- To run Feature Tests in parallel using selenoid(grid + docker), selenoid need to be installed nad should be run only with SERVER_MODE=True.
+- To run Feature Tests in parallel using selenoid(grid + docker), selenoid need to be installed and should be run only with SERVER_MODE=True.
   Steps to install selenoid -

   - Install & Start docker